Adnuntius/android_sdk/README.md

 #### userId and sessionId support

 Possible to inject a application wide userId or sessionId into an ad request.
-These values are passed onto the ad server request.0
+These values are passed onto the ad server request.

 - https://docs.adnuntius.com/adnuntius-advertising/requesting-ads/intro/adn-request#userid
 - https://docs.adnuntius.com/adnuntius-advertising/requesting-ads/intro/adn-request#sessionid